How to Maximize Communication with Your Toddler

-When communicating with our toddler, we need to keep it simple and give clear direction.
+When communicating with our toddler, it is important to keep it simple and give clear direction.

-Make eye contact with them and put your hand on their shoulder.
-“Harper, first shoes on then your favorite song in the car.”
-Another example, “Levi, it is time to go, let’s start our engines and get out of here.
-Straight to the car we go.
-Vroom.
-Vroom.”
+- “Levi, it is time to go, let’s start our engines and get out of here.
+Straight to the car we go, vroom, vroom.”

-After we clearly state what is happening, we will follow through with the direction we have set in place for our toddler.
+- After we clearly state what is happening, we follow through with the direction we have set in place for our toddler.

 Another Moms on Call communication technique that transformed our household is watching the verbiage we use to communicate with our children.

-Check out the Moms on Call Toddler Online Video Course for more simple ways to communicate with your toddler in a way that brings out the best in them!
-The Toddler course also covers tips for managing sleeping, feeding, tantrums, hitting/biting, the “no” stage, potty training and much more.
+Check out the Moms on Call Toddler Online Video Course, which includes simple ways to communicate with your toddler in a way that brings out the best in them!
+The toddler online course also covers tips for managing sleeping, feeding, tantrums, hitting/biting, the “no” stage, potty training and much more.

 Emily Blewett, proud mom, NICU Nurse, Certified CPR Instructor, Certified Moms on Call Baby & Toddler Sleep Consultant + Certified Lactation Counselor, combines the expertise of a nurse with the care and concern of a mom to partner with you on this wonderful, yet at times confusing and exhausting, parenting adventure.